dewansh-01/big-query-advanced-functions/Sql_functions.md

-# Comprehensive Guide to SQL Functions and Commands
+# Comprehensive Guide to SQL Functions and Commands in Big Query

-Certainly!
-Understanding functions like `UNNEST` can greatly enhance your ability to work with complex data structures in BigQuery.
 Below, I'll explain `UNNEST` in detail and introduce you to several other powerful BigQuery functions and commands that are essential for data manipulation and querying.

 ---